 And they began to accuse Jesus.

-The Jews: If he were not a malefactor, we would not have delivered him up to you.
+The Jews: If he were not a criminal, we would not have delivered him up to you.

-When Jesus was accused of the chief priests and elders, he answered nothing.
+And when he was accused by the chief priests and elders, Jesus answered nothing.

-Pilate (to Jesus): Do you not hear how many things they witness against you?
+Pilate: Don’t you hear how many things they witness against you?

-And Jesus answered him to never a word; insomuch that the governor marveled greatly.
+Jesus answered to him never a word; insomuch that the governor marveled greatly.

 The Jews: It is not lawful for us to put any man to death.

-That the saying of Jesus might be fulfilled, which he spoke, signifying what death he should die.
+That the saying of Jesus might be fulfilled, which he spoke, signifying what death he would die.